 - World Health Organization (WHO) Global Research on Covid-19

 - Fast-track CALL for proposals to contribute to the mitigation of the impact of the COVID-19 - PRACE (Partnership for Advanced Computing in Europe).
-Permanently Open Call
+This call is closed.

 CONVOCATORIAS NACIONALES – Ciencia e Innovación frente al Coronavirus